 To learn more about support for veterans with families, see our guide to the DVA 80 Points Child Payment.

-Permanent impairment claims take 6 to 9 months to process.
+Permanent impairment claims take around 12 months or longer to process.
 However, the exact timeframe depends on several factors—including the complexity of your condition, the DVA team handling your claim, and the availability of a delegate.

 These timeframes can vary, so submitting accurate, well-supported documentation early can help reduce unnecessary delays.
 The DVA claims timeframe guide provides a detailed breakdown of each stage.